BahneGork/notenote.link/_notes/02 Old sessions notes/Logged strong start 29.md

----title: Logged strong start 29---
+---title: Logged strong start 29tags: notesseason: summertoc: truecomments: true---
 # option 1
 As you are entering the inn's common room, Cedric is talking with the innkeeper about accommodation.